pocomane/brewed-in-the-apocalypse/bita.md

 When an action is difficult because it can generate serious problems, the scenarist may just generate more serious consequences.
-In extreme cases, the scenarist may point it out to the players, asking if they are sure to continue, increasing the tension.
-If the player agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
+In extreme cases, the scenarist may point it out to the protagonists, asking if they are sure to continue, increasing the tension.
+If the protagonist agrees and the result is a failure, the __Make the worst happen__ may be very very hard.
 Multiple harms, dying, quests forever closed, etc. Also the twist branch could be very bad.